 Soil is the guardian of the carbon cycle, it is where climate and food really bind together.
 Soil is the largest carbon sink after oceans and can store much more carbon than trees and other vegetation.
-That is why human activities that release carbon from soil, like land-use change and agriculture, have high climate change impact.
-In fact, land-use change and agriculture are responsible for roughly one-third of the greenhouse gas emissions globally.
+That is why human activities that release carbon from soil, like land-use change and agriculture, have a high impact on climate change.
+In fact, land-use change and agriculture are responsible for roughly one-third of greenhouse gas emissions globally.

 At the same time, although we tend to forget, we can hardly grow any food without soil.
 The more carbon is in the soil – the more fertile it is.
 Most of the soil organic carbon is stored in the upper soil layer, the upper 30 cm, which also the layer where farming happens.

 Historically, agriculture has relied on tillage – mechanical agitation of soil, involving digging, stirring and overturning of soil in order to get carbon closer to the surface to get better farming conditions.
 This method releases a lot of soil carbon into the atmosphere, contributing to the amount of greenhouse gases and depleting the soil.

 Reducing tillage intensity is supposed to seal soil carbon, withdrawing it from the atmosphere and allowing it to build over time in the soil.
 The assumption is that no-tillage agriculture would allow perennial plants to grow, developing deeper roots that would add carbon to soil layers below the topsoil.